Dan Burn: International career

 On 14 March 2025, Burn was called up to new manager Thomas Tuchel's first England squad for World Cup qualifiers against Albania and Latvia.
 He made his international debut against Albania on 21 March, at 32 years old.

+On 22 May 2026, Burn was selected in the 26-man squad for the 2026 FIFA World Cup.
+On 5 July, in the round of 16 knockout match against host nation Mexico, Burn came on as a substitute (in the 74th minute) to make his debut World Cup appearance.
+He was part of a robust England defence that saw out a 3–2 victory, with England spending the last 48 minutes of play down to 10 men, with Burn making a number of crucial defensive headers and blocks, and in doing so tying a record, that had stood since 1966, for most clearances by a substitute.

 Personal life

+Burn was born in Blyth, Northumberland on 9 May 1992.
+He attended Blyth Community College (now The Blyth Academy) from 2006 to 2009 before studying for a sports diploma at Cramlington Learning Village's sixth form.

 At age 13, Burn lost the ring finger on his right hand after severing it in an accident.
 He is married to Roz, a native of Cramlington, with whom he has two children.

 In May 2025, Burn spoke about his struggles with mental health, as he had struggled particularly early in his career.
+In May 2026, he spoke positively about how therapy had helped him.